 Mountain Climbing and Trekking Guide Craig Van Hoy will guide you on an unforgettable adventure travel experience!

 Go Trek is a Pacific Northwest travel outfitter owned and operated by veteran mountaineer, mountain climbing and trekking guide Craig Van Hoy.
 Celebrating 30 years of trekking and mountain climbing guide experience and 25th year since founding GoTrek, Craig has dedicated his entire life to exploring the remote corners of the world through trekking and climbing.

 Go Trek specializes in two styles of trips:

 - Trekking – non-technical hikes that do not entail the use of any specialized equipment but require solid physical condition

 - Mountain Climbs – trips that involve the use of specialized equipment such as ropes, carabiners and ice axes.

 Go Trek offers a variety of challenging, intriguing domestic climbing and trekking trips.
-For more information about our Pacific Northwest mountain climbing trips please visit our Northwest Mountain Guides website.
+For more information about our Pacific Northwest mountain climbing trips please visit our Northwest Mountain Shop and Guide Service website.

 Our remarkable international guided mountain climbing and trekking adventures include the Seven Summits of the World!
 Our international trekking and mountain climbing adventures include: